 Mechanical Shock Test Machine

-The mechanical shock test machine offers advanced capabilities to accurately assess product fragility and evaluate their response to specific shock inputs.
+Linkotest mechanical shock tester offers advanced capabilities to accurately assess product fragility and evaluate their response to specific shock inputs.
 This critical test data ensures that products can withstand real-world environments and meet performance requirements.
 Our shock test systems suit various industries, including consumer electronics, battery technologies, medical devices, military equipment, and aerospace components.

 Our specialized shock test machine simplifies the programming system, enabling the performance of various shock pulse waveforms such as half-sine, trapezoidal, and sawtooth.
 This model represents the simplest yet efficient option in our Shock Test Machine series.